Terminal Tips and Tricks

 to whatever you want, of course.

-is quite customizable.
-Take a look at the internet, the man
+tmux is quite customizable.
+Take a look at the internet, the man-pages, or

 although I wouldn’t recommend that you copy it verbatim: